getsentry/sentry-docs/src/collections/_documentation/workflow/user-settings.md

 ## Subscriptions

-As part of our compliance with the EU’s General Data Protection Regulation (GDPR), you wills only receive marketing campaign emails after explicitly opting-in to any of the listed categories.
+As part of our compliance with the EU’s General Data Protection Regulation (GDPR), you receive marketing campaign emails only after explicitly opting into any of the listed categories.

 {% asset user-settings/us-subs.png alt="Subscriptions section under User Settings" width="450" %}

 ## Authorized Applications

 Sentry lists all authorized third-party applications in this section and requires authentication tokens for authorization.
-You can find tokens in the [*Auth Tokens*](https://sentry.io/api/) section.
+Find tokens in the [*Auth Tokens*](https://sentry.io/api/) section.

 ## Identities